Fantomas42/django-blog-zinnia/README.rst

     <http://www.professionalwebstudio.com/en/weblog/>`_.

-If you are a proud user of Zinnia, send me the url of your website and I will add it to the list.
+If you are a proud user of Zinnia, send me the URL of your website and I will add it to the list.